WiseBanyan is a micro-investing app which calls itself “the world’s first free financial advisor.”

 WiseBanyan’s premium service allows you to invest in individual retirement accounts (IRAs), and it offers tax loss harvesting in the WiseHarvesting and Selective Trading products.
 These services have an annual fee of 0.24% of taxable assets up to $20 per month.
 WiseBanyan Portfolio Plus offers access to dozens of additional ETFs, and allows investors to choose from an expanded list of pre-existing portfolios or develop their own custom portfolios.

 WiseBanyan Versus Competitors

-WiseBanyan’s key draw is its zero management fee regardless of account balance, compared to a fee of around 0.25% to 0.50% of assets under management charged by rivals.
-That being said, one downside is that the company charges for some add-on services that other robo-advisors include in an all-in management fee.
+WiseBanyan’s key draw is its zero management fee regardless of account balance.
+Comparatively, many rivals charge a fee of around 0.25% to 0.50% of assets under management.
+That being said, the company charges for some add-on services that other robo-advisors include in an all-in management fee.
 For example, it’s the tax-loss harvesting feature.

 For example, the free “Formulas” feature lets you take advantage of opportunities to deposit additional funds, such as choosing to match deposits to any dividends that your investments pay, or purchase extra shares if an investment drops in value by a predetermined amount.

 For investors without the funds to buy shares of popular companies like Amazon.com Inc. and Apple Inc., its fractional shares allow them to invest their idle cash in places they couldn’t have otherwise.

 How to Get Started

 Anyone with a U.S. Social Security Number and a U.S. address is eligible to become a WiseBanyan client.

 Once the company has verified your identity and you’ve created an account, you will answer several investing-related questions to determine risk aversion, time horizon and money saved.
 The quiz will rank your risk score from 1 to 10, with the option to adjust your score.